WorldBoxOpenMods/Documentation-en/Tutorial/CreateMod.md

 # Create from empty folder

 ## Create folder
 Create a folder under `GAMEPATH/Mods`, create such two files `mod.json` and `Main.cs` like below.

-If you use IDE, you should create a `.Net Framework4.8` project under `GAMEPATH/Mods`.
+If you use IDE, you should create a `.Net Framework4.8` project under `GAMEPATH/Mods` and then create the two files `mod.json` and `Main.cs` below.
+You can create the project through IDE or write it manually refer to [Configure your IDE manually](#Configure-IDE)

 ```json
 // mod.json